This post may contain affiliate links. Please read our disclosure policy.

 Serving Suggestions

-Pour yourself a cup of cortado coffee (or tea) and sit down to a warm, welcoming slice of frittata.
-This delicious egg white breakfast is great on its own, but a breakfast goodie, like a healthy Banana Kiwi and Kale Smoothie, this Immunity Boosting Smoothie, or a filling Rainbow Protein Smoothie Bowl to go alongside it is perfect.
+Pour yourself a cup of cortado coffee (or tea) and sit down to a warm slice of frittata.
+This delicious egg white breakfast is great served with a kale smoothie, this immunity boosting smoothie, or a filling protein smoothie bowl.

 Common Questions